 We also established the Conflict Minerals Management Standard to facilitate the implementation of the Policy on Conflict Minerals Management.
 The roles and responsibilities of management and relevant departments are clearly listed in the Conflict Minerals Management Standard.
 It also outlines ZTE's requirements on suppliers on the sourcing of conflict minerals and ZTE conflict minerals due diligence procedures.
-In 2020, ZTE reviewed all the management policies relating to conflict minerals and further enhanced the comprehensiveness of the Conflict Minerals Management Standard with reference to the feedback from different stakeholders and internationally recognized industry standards.
+In 2022, ZTE reviewed and renewed all the management policies relating to conflict minerals, amended the Conflict Minerals Management Standard, updated the names, corresponding responsibilities and management process of some posts, and further enhanced the comprehensiveness of the Conflict Minerals Management Standard with reference to the feedback from different stakeholders and internationally recognized industry standards.